grpc-ecosystem/awesome-grpc/readme.md

 - [django-grpc](https://github.com/gluk-w/django-grpc) - Django application to build gRPC services with access to ORM, settings and everything else
 - [garuda](https://github.com/dhilipsiva/garuda) - Automagically Exposing Django ORM over gRPC for microservices written in any other languages
 - [django-grpc-framework](https://github.com/fengsp/django-grpc-framework) - A gRPC toolkit for Django inspired by djangorestframework
-- [homi](https://github.com/spaceone-dev/homi) - Python micro framework for build grpc server easy and fast.
-- [grpc_requests](https://github.com/spaceone-dev/grpc_requests) - GRPC for Humans! grpc reflection support client. you can request grpc just like REST(No need Stub!)
+- [grpc_requests](https://github.com/wesky93/grpc_requests) - GRPC for Humans! grpc reflection support client. you can request grpc just like REST(No need Stub!)

 <a name="lang-cs"></a>
 ### C#